metagentools/MetaCoAG/README.md

   --output OUTPUT       path to the output folder --prefix PREFIX       prefix for the output file --min_length MIN_LENGTH
+                        minimum length of contigs to consider for binning.
+                        [default: 1000]
-                        minimum length of contigs to consider for compositional probability. [default: 1000] --w_intra W_INTRA     maximum weight of an edge matching to assign to the same bin. [default: 2] --w_inter W_INTER     minimum weight of an edge matching to create a new bin. [default: 80]
+  --w_intra W_INTRA     maximum weight of an edge matching to assign to the
+                        same bin. [default: 2] --w_inter W_INTER     minimum weight of an edge matching to create a new bin. [default: 80]
-  --d_limit D_LIMIT     distance limit for contig matching. [default: 10]
+  --depth DEPTH         depth to consider for label propagation. [default: 10] --d_limit D_LIMIT     distance limit for contig matching. [default: 10] --delimiter DELIMITER
-  --delimiter DELIMITER
                         delimiter for output results.
 Supports a comma (,), a